Tired of Reading? Please listen to the blog

 3. Learning Material

 Learning material, such as notes and books, is critical to success in education.
 In distance education, lack of access to proper learning material can negatively impact students’ results, emphasizing the importance of self-learning for such students.
-However, with the widespread availability of the internet, students can research and expand their knowledge beyond their course material.
+However, with the widespread availability of the Internet, students can research and expand their knowledge beyond their course material.

 While distance education and online learning have benefits, online education is often more effective in providing students with the resources and support they need to succeed.
 Online learning has an advantage in offering learning material, and students can collaborate to exchange notes and better understand their subjects.
 WhatsApp groups and regular classes allow students to interact with teachers and peers, enabling them to clear their doubts and strengthen their understanding of the material.